SriSougandhika/Wayfinder/README.md

 - Security aspects: Security is important so that the agent does not drift away or cross boundaries it must not.
 So we implement 5 major measures:
   1. **[Sandboxing](https://antigravity.google/docs/ide/settings#terminal-sandboxing)**: Enabling this feature in Antigravity IDE makes the whole execution isolated and does not pose problems to the original production or deployment sites.
   2. **[Policy Server](.agent/skills/itinerary-refiner/scripts/policy_server.py):** Performs the security and semantic safety checks, ensuring the LLM follows the safety policies.
-  3. **[Context Resolver](.agent/skills/itinerary-refiner/scripts/context_resolver.py):** Helps keep PII or Personally Identifiable Information like API keys, credentials, or even names to be replaced with environment variables for protection.
+  3. **[Context Resolver](.agent/skills/itinerary-refiner/scripts/context_resolver.py):** Helps keep PII or Personally Identifiable Information like API keys, credentials, or even names as environment variables for protection.
   4. **[Policies YAML](policies.yaml):** Defines structural gating by specifying exactly which tools are allowed for each role and environment to prevent unauthorized access.
   5. **[Vibe Diff MD](.agent/skills/itinerary-refiner/assets/vibe_diff.md):** Acts as a Human-In-The-Loop (HITL) checkpoint, translating complex code back into a plain-English summary, so I can verify the proposed execution matches my original intent before providing cryptographic consent.